Memoirs of an Invisible Man (film): Music

 This is one of the few John Carpenter films not scored by the director, with Shirley Walker composing the music instead.
-Unlike prior collaborators Ennio Morricone on The Thing and Jack Nitzsche on Starman, Walker would re-team with Carpenter – the two co-scored the subsequent Escape From L.A..
+Unlike prior collaborators Ennio Morricone on The Thing and Jack Nitzsche on Starman, Walker would team back up with Carpenter, the two co-scoring the subsequent Escape from L.A..
+She was suggested to work on the movie when Jack Nitzsche refused to do it – a landmark decision, not just because Carpenter often composed his own scores, but because it was one of the first times a female composer had a solo credit on a major studio picture.
+It would become Walker's first official solo film score.
+Walker has the distinction of being the first woman to have composed an entire symphonic score, which she also orchestrated and conducted alone.
+After this she got recognition and went to do movies like Batman: Mask of the Phantasm, Turbulence, Willard and the first three Final Destination movies.

 Reception

 Box office

 The film debuted at No. 2.
 It went on to gross $14,358,033 USD.

 Critical reception

-The film received mostly negative responses from critics.
-It has a 26% approval rating on Rotten Tomatoes, based on 34 reviews with an average rating of 4.8/10.
+The film received mixed to negative responses from critics.
+It has a 28% approval rating on Rotten Tomatoes, based on 36 reviews with an average rating of 4.8/10.
 The website's critical consensus reads: "It boasts an intriguing cast and the special effects were groundbreaking, but they can't compensate for Memoirs of an Invisible Man's sadly pedestrian script".
 Metacritic gives the film a weighted average score of 48 out of 100, based on 19 critics, indicating "mixed or average reviews".

 Roger Ebert wrote of the film, "The plot is lazy and conventional.
 What is good about the movie involves Chase and Hannah, who have to work out between them the logistical problems of their strange relationship."
 Reviewing the movie for The Washington Post, Desson Howe mused, "Memoirs of an Invisible Man isn't a movie.
 It's an identity crisis.
 The previews would have you believe it's a zany comedy.
-But the jokes are too far and few between.
+But the jokes are too few and far between.
 And if it's a comedy, why is John Carpenter directing it?
 This is the man who did Halloween ... if Memoirs wants to get serious, why is Chevy Chase in the lead?
 This is the man who starred in National Lampoon's European Vacation."

 While reviewing the DVD release of the film for Film Freak Central, Bill Chambers wrote that Carpenter's use of effects makes the film worth seeing.
 He feels that the scene where Nick's body is outlined by raindrops is more effectively imagined than an identical scene in Daredevil.

 A new Blu-ray release from distributor Shout!
 Factory was from a new 2K scan of the original film elements.